cheesecat123/QuizMasterMini/README.md

 ### Install
 1. Clone this repository `git clone https://github.com/hermonochy/QuizMasterMini.git`
-2. Set up a new virtual environment `python3 -m venv .`(This will take up about 60 mega byte, but is recommended).
+2. Set up a new virtual environment `python3 -m venv .`
 3. Start the environment.`source ./bin/activate`
 4. Install packages in `requirements.txt`.`pip3 install -r requirements.txt`
 5. Run either Quiz Creator or Quiz Game (see below).

-### Quiz Creator

-1. Run the script `./quizcreator`
-2. Use it to manage and create quiz questions.The add button you can add questions.
-As it is multiple choice, you need to give a correct awnser and wrong awnsers, seperating them with commas.Afterwards, save it.
-Format is json.

-### Quiz Game
+### Running QuizMasterMini

 In a command line window, enter `./quiz`.

-Choose a json file and play.You can either press the number given to the awnser or, if you don't have a keyboard, click on the awnser.
-Remember, you only have 10 seconds!
+## Quiz Game

+Click `Play a Quiz`.
+Choose a json file and play by simply clicking on the answer and `Next`.
 At the end it will tell you your score.

+## Quiz Creator

+Click `Make a Quiz`.
+Choose a json file to edit or start making your own.